The growth of the Medical Device market in Asia-Pacific region

 A significant growth of the Medical Device market in Asia-Pacific region in the coming years

-According to a recent report, the Asia-Pacific (APAC) medical device market would grow at a CAGR of 4.4% from 2022 to reach over $225 billion in 2030.
-With a 43% market share in the medical device sector, hospital supplies will continue to be the main device segment.
-The expansion of the hospital supplies market is anticipated to be primarily driven by personal protective equipment (PPE) and operating room equipment during the projected period.
+According to a recent report, the Asia-Pacific (APAC) medical device market is expected to grow at a CAGR of 4.4%, reaching over $225 billion by 2030.
+Hospital supplies, holding a 43% market share, will remain the dominant segment, with growth driven by demand for personal protective equipment (PPE) and operating room equipment.

-The driving factors of the expansion of the hospital supplies market in the APAC region include rising surgical rates, an ageing population, technological advancements, and increased patient awareness of workplace safety.
-Furthermore, the APAC medical device market is expanding as a result of the increased popularity of routine medical examinations and technical advancements in medical devices.
-Additionally, over the past few years, the demand for minimally invasive treatments has grown exponentially, and the local governments have heavily supported R&D of highly advanced medical devices.
+The expansion of the APAC hospital supplies market is driven by rising surgical rates, an ageing population, technological advancements, and increased patient awareness of workplace safety.
+The broader medical device market is growing due to the rise in routine medical examinations, technical innovations, and a surge in demand for minimally invasive treatments, supported by strong government investment in R&D for advanced devices.

 As one of the top nations in the Asia-Pacific that uses cutting-edge medical equipment for both illness screening and treatment, China is predicted to dominate the market for medical devices in the region.
 According to trade.gov, China’s medical device market is anticipated to grow at a Compound Annual Growth Rate (CAGR) of 8.3% from 2021 to 2026, reaching $48.8 billion.
 About 75% of China’s market for medical device imports were made up of American providers, who accounted for 27.2% of China’s $5.62 billion worth of medical device imports in 2021.